California State Route 480: History

 1955 map of the planned Interstates in the San Francisco Bay Area.
 I-480 would have run along the north side of the city, while I-280 would run south along the peninsula.
 I-80 was to have run past the east end of I-480 to end at I-280.

 Legislative Route 224 (LR 224) was defined in 1947 to connect U.S. Route 101 (US 101, pre-1964 Legislative Route 2) at the intersection of Lombard Street and Van Ness Avenue with US 40 and US 50 (pre-1964 Legislative Route 68) at the west end of the San Francisco–Oakland Bay Bridge (near the Transbay Terminal).
 Its alignment was roughly along Lombard Street and the Embarcadero.

 LR 224, as well as Route 2 (US 101) from Route 224 west to the junction with SR 1 near the Golden Gate Bridge, was added to the Interstate Highway System on September 15, 1955.
-This included the 1936 Doyle Drive, an early freeway built to access the Golden Gate Bridge.
+This included the 1936 Doyle Drive structure, an early freeway built to access the Golden Gate Bridge.
 After some discussion, the I-480 number was assigned on November 10, 1958.
 (I-280, as originally planned, ran south from the west end of I-480 along SR 1, through the MacArthur Tunnel and Golden Gate Park, to join its present alignment in Daly City.)

 The original 1955 plan was to extend the Central Freeway as a double-decked structure between Van Ness Avenue and Polk Street north to Clay Street, then as a single-deck depressed freeway north to Broadway, where it would have tunneled under Russian Hill to connect with I-480.